olyvenbayani/SRE-Fundamentals/Lab 1: SLI and SLO with Prometheus.md

 sum(rate(flask_http_request_total{status="200"}[5m])) /
 sum(rate(flask_http_request_total[5m]))
 ```

+**How to check it:**

+Run the query
+If it's ≥ 0.999 → SLO met
+If it's < 0.999 → SLO violated

    - Latency: Check if most are under 200ms.
 ```
 histogram_quantile(0.99, sum(rate(http_server_requests_seconds_bucket[5m])) by (le))
 ```

+**How to check it:**

+Run the query
+Look at the output
+If value is < 0.2 seconds → SLO met
+If value is ≥ 0.2 seconds → SLO violated

 **Explanation:** `ab` sends requests.
 Adjust numbers for different scenarios.